liferay/liferay-docs/develop/learning-paths/jsf/articles/05-adding-a-portlet-to-the-control-panel/02-updating-your-service-layer.markdown

 # Updating Your Service Layer [](id=updating-your-service-layer)

-Just as you did in the previous learning path on [Adding Permissions Resources to the Service Layer](/develop/learning-paths/jsf/-/knowledge_base/jsf/adding-permissions-resources-to-the-service-layer), you'll need to add a service method in your `GuestbookLocalServiceImpl` class.
+Just as you did in a previous JSF learning path on [Adding Permissions Resources to the Service Layer](/develop/learning-paths/jsf/-/knowledge_base/jsf/adding-permissions-resources-to-the-service-layer), you'll need to add a service method in your `GuestbookLocalServiceImpl` class.
 The new service method you'll create needs to delete a guestbook and its